Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

 ```

-In this section we edit the `Data_Ingestion.ipynb` file.
+In this section we edit the `1_Data_Ingestion.ipynb` file.
 Let's install and import utils

 ```python
 %pip install llama-index-readers-file pymupdf